Location: Harwell, Oxfordshire

 Contract: Fixed Term, 3 month probation and 1 month notice.

 Holiday: 28 days per annum, plus statutory holidays

 Equal Opportunities: The Satellite Applications Catapult strives to be an equal opportunities employer and commitment to this process will be expected.

 The Satellite Applications Catapult is an independent technology and innovation company whose purpose is to promote, develop and facilitate the commercialisation and advancement of the satellite applications industry.
 The company is a not for profit Research Organisation, with a commercial trading subsidiary.
 The organisation embraces an open and innovative culture, encouraging an ethos of knowledge exchange and sector engagement, and has quickly become a world class centre of facilities and expertise.

-We’re one of ten “Catapults” launched by the UK’s Technology Strategy Board.
+We’re one of ten “Catapults” launched by Innovate UK (formerly the Technology Strategy Board).
 The aim for each of them is to become a world-leading innovation centre in its own specialist area.

 To innovate for a better world, empowered by satellites”

 ‘’To be a world-leading technology and innovation company, helping businesses of all sizes to realise the potential from space.
 By embracing a pioneering, agile, collaborative and entrepreneurial spirit, we create valued partnerships to deliver game-changing results.”

 The Catapult fosters an open and collaborative culture that stimulates and develops staff and encourages collaboration and innovation.
 Our employee value proposition is strong.
 We have worked hard to create an environment which is dynamic, exciting, challenging, rewarding, flexible and, most importantly, fun